Cam Newton: 2015 season: MVP season and Super Bowl 50 appearance

 On February 6, 2016, Newton was named NFL MVP.
-Newton was the second African-American quarterback to receive the honor after Steve McNair in 2003 and the first sole recipient as McNair shared his award with Peyton Manning.
+Newton was the second African-American quarterback to receive the honor after Steve McNair in 2003 and the first sole recipient as McNair shared his award with Peyton Manning, who Newton would go on to face in the Super Bowl.
 Newton earned First-team All-Pro honors and his third Pro Bowl nomination.
 In Super Bowl 50 on February 7, 2016, which pitted the Panthers' top-ranked offense against the Broncos' top-ranked defense, the Panthers lost by a score of 24–10.
 The game was generally a one-score affair until a few minutes left in the fourth quarter.
 The defense of both teams performed extremely well and led to both offenses struggling terribly throughout the game.
-Newton was sacked six times and Manning was sacked 5 times, both quarterbacks fumbled twice, and both threw an interception.
-Newton's two fumbles were pivotal moments as the first fumble was from a strip-sack from Von Miller and led to the Broncos' first touchdown and the second occurred late in the fourth quarter on another strip from Miller to set the Broncos up with a first-and-goal on their eventual game-clinching touchdown.
+Newton was sacked six times and Manning was sacked five times, both quarterbacks fumbled twice, and both threw an interception.
+Newton's two fumbles were pivotal moments as the first fumble was from a strip-sack from Von Miller and led to the Broncos' first touchdown and the second was forced by Miller late in the fourth quarter with the Panthers needing only 6 points to tie the game leaving Newton in prime position to recover the football.
+Newton controversially hesitated to dive on the football (later citing injury concerns) allowing the Broncos to recover the football with a first-and-goal on their eventual game-clinching touchdown.

 Newton was ranked as the top player in the NFL by his peers on the NFL Top 100 Players of 2016.
-For the season, Newton has sold the 7th most merchandise from March 2015 to February 2016.
+For the season, Newton sold the 7th-most merchandise from March 2015 to February 2016.